-Preparation is essential when planning your next film, storyboarding and storyboarding software must be at the forefront of this.
+Preparation is essential when planning your next film, storyboarding and the Best Storyboard App must be at the forefront of this.
 The storyboard is essentially a roadmap that will guide you through the story and visualize your script shot by shot.

 The storyboard is an essential factor that produces creativity and allows the script to be expressed visually.
 This saves time and allows the director and cinematographer to plan and capture the scene’s overall feel before production day.